NiklasSabel/data_integration_using_deep_learning/README.rst

 * `Estelle Weinstock <https://github.com/estelleweinstock>`__

 Feel free to raise an issue in this github repository if you have questions to the project team.
-Feel free to raise an issue in this github repository if you have questions to the project team.
->>>>>>> 2a60e11aa390b62ff14f0b452214541c38738ce6

 License
 ==============================